-In addition, in June of 2018, after three years and $40 million in restoration, the famous Mariposa Grove will reopen!
+In addition, in June of 2018, after three years and $40 million in restoration, the famous Mariposa Grove has re-opened!
 There is so much to explore under the giant Sequoias, which are unique to California.
 New highlights of the restored area?
 Wooden boardwalks over the sensitive wetlands, native plants, and improved hiking trails with interpretive signs and modern flush toilets.
 To get there, visitors will now park in a new lot approximately two-miles away, at the Southern entrance of the national park and take a shuttle to the entrance of the grove.
 Mind you, there will be parking accommodation for disabled visitors even during off-season.

 6. Horseback Riding

 Another way to explore and experience everything the park has to offer, and channel that inner early pioneer.
 Easy to challenging riding trails are available throughout the park for every rider to enjoy.

 If you’re not feeling hiking, or horseback riding, then biking may be just the activity for you!
 There are over 12 miles of paved trails, specifically for biking, that are mostly flat in Yosemite Valley.
 Our favorite is the 12-mile loop that gives you a great feel and view of the area.
 Don’t forget your helmet!

 Open from Spring to Fall, Yosemite Big Trees Lodge Golf Course has all of the greens you need (California joke)